-Regardless of the internal format (for example, Designer 1.2 or Designer 3.5 or Designer 4.0.2), Designer always deploys to the proper format of the target Identity Manager environment.
+Regardless of the internal format, Designer always deploys to the proper format of the target Identity Manager environment.

 The converter ensures only forward compatibility.
 It is not backward compatible.
 A project that is converted to a newer release of Designer cannot be converted to an older release.
 In order to return to an earlier format, use the backup file of your project.